InformationServiceSystems/EAVE/README.md

 ## Introduction

-Deploying AI models at scale often leads to high energy consumption and increased carbon emissions.
-As model accuracy improves, the environmental and financial costs can rise just as quickly.

-Most current efforts to reduce these costs are fragmented—some focus on compressing models, others on rescheduling jobs, or relocating workloads to regions with better cooling or lower carbon intensity.
-However, these isolated solutions miss the opportunity for more integrated, system-level optimization.
+Deploying AI models at scale brings real-world costs—especially in terms of energy use and environmental impact.
+While there are many efforts to make machine learning more efficient, most of them focus on just one layer of the stack: optimizing a model, tweaking the hardware, or shifting workloads to different locations.
+These isolated fixes often miss the bigger picture.

-**EAVE** (Energy Analytics for Cost-effective and Sustainable Operations) is an **open-source, multi-layer optimization framework** that brings these pieces together into one unified tool.
+**EAVE** (Energy Analytics for Cost-effective and Sustainable Operations) is an open-source framework designed to bring those pieces together.
+It supports multi-layer optimization across tasks, models, hardware configurations, and deployment strategies.
+EAVE helps practitioners explore trade-offs between cost, performance, and carbon impact—and make informed decisions at each step.

-EAVE includes:

-* **Task-level profiling** to find where time and energy are being used most.
-* **Model-level optimization** using techniques such as knowledge distillation, quantization, and offline neural architecture search (NAS).
-* **Hardware configuration matching** to choose the most energy-efficient setup.
-* **Spatiotemporal deployment analysis** to decide the best time and place to run workloads, using causal inference and regional PUE data.

-By combining energy modeling based on Power Usage Effectiveness (PUE), Bayesian performance prediction, and custom Pareto optimization, EAVE produces recommendations that are **cost-efficient, performance-aware, and carbon-conscious**.

-Evaluations on MLPerf workloads show that EAVE helps both data center operators and AI practitioners discover deployment strategies that are **cheaper, more sustainable, and maintain model accuracy**.
-**cheaper and greener—without sacrificing accuracy**.
+The framework combines task profiling, model compression techniques (like distillation and quantization), hardware-aware planning, and spatial-temporal deployment analysis.
+It uses a mix of causal inference, Bayesian modeling, and PUE-based energy analytics to recommend more sustainable and cost-effective AI deployment strategies.

+Evaluated on MLPerf workloads, EAVE provides actionable insights for both machine learning engineers and data center operators—without sacrificing model accuracy.

 ---